 4 | Solubility | Very soluble in acetone and in ethanol (96%) Practically insoluble in water |

-The side effects which may occur upon the use of Amylmetacresol are-
+The side effects that may occur upon the use of Amylmetacresol are-

 Q. Is Amylmetacresol safe in pregnancy?